edulinq/python-utils/README.md

 3. `edq-config.json` in any ancestor directory on the path to root (including root itself).

 #### CLI-Specified Config Files

-CLI config files are options specified on the command line via a file, they are useful when you have a common set of options to apply but don't always apply for a user/project, for example when you want to login to an alternate user account.
+CLI config files are options specified on the command line via a file.
+They are useful for a common set of options you don’t need every time, such as logging in as a different user.
 Any files passed via `--config-file` will be loaded in the order they appear on the command line.
 Options from later files override options from previous files.